AI CRO

 The 4-to-34 Gap holds across every tool on this list

-The most important finding after 347+ tests across these platforms: tool choice does not determine outcome.
-The same VWO instance produces 4-7% conversion lift when run DIY by a marketer with no testing discipline, and 28-34% lift when run by an operator who applies The 99 Rule, The Evidence Stack, and proper hypothesis prioritisation.
+The most important finding after running programmes across these platforms: tool choice does not determine outcome.
+The same VWO instance produces 4-7% conversion lift when run DIY by a marketer with no testing discipline, and 28-34% lift when run by a CRO expert who applies The 99 Rule, The Evidence Stack, and proper hypothesis prioritisation.

-This is the 4-to-34 Gap: the documented performance differential between self-serve AI CRO tools (4–7% lift) and operator-guided AI CRO (28–34% lift), built on Build Grow Scale's research across 347 stores.
-The gap is operator judgement, not platform quality.
+This is the 4-to-34 Gap: the documented performance differential between self-serve AI CRO tools (4–7% lift) and expert-guided AI CRO (28–34% lift), built on Build Grow Scale's research across 347 ecommerce stores.
+The gap is expert judgement, not platform quality.

 FAQ